Damsel in distress: Empowered damsel

 A similar role reversal is evident in Stieg Larsson's The Girl with the Dragon Tattoo, in whose climactic scene the male protagonist is captured by a serial killer, locked in an underground torture room, chained, stripped naked, and humiliated when his female partner enters to save him and destroy the villain.
 Still another example is Foxglove Summer, part of Ben Aaronovitch's Rivers of London series - where the protagonist Peter Grant is bound and taken captive by the Queen of the Faeries, and it is Grant's girlfriend who comes to rescue him, riding a Steel Horse.

 Another role reversal is in Titanic (1997), written and directed by James Cameron.
 After Jack Dawson is handcuffed to a pipe in the master-at-arms's office to drown, Rose DeWitt Bukater leaves her family to rescue him and they head back to the upper deck.

 In Robert J. Harris's WWII spy thriller The Thirty-One Kings (2017), the chivalrous protagonist Richard Hannay takes time off from his vital intelligence mission to help a beautiful young woman, harassed on a Paris street by two drunken men.
 She laughingly thanks him though saying she could have dealt with the men by herself.
 Hannay has no suspicion that she is herself the dangerous Nazi agent he had been sent to apprehend, and that she recognized him and knows his mission.
 Unsuspectingly he drinks the glass of brandy she offers him - whereupon he loses consciousness and wakes up securely bound.
 Gloating and jeering, the girl mocks Hannay for his sense of chivalry proving to be his undoing.
 Destined to an ignominious watery death, it is the would be rescuer who is in very big distress; fortunately, his friends show up in the nick of time to save him from the clutches of the femme fatale.

-Conversely, Jo Nesbø revives a classical Damsel in distress trope in his 2007 crime novel The Snowman.
-Nesbø's protagonist Harry Hole is faced with his beloved Rakel having been bound and forced to sit on a fast-melting seat of ice; once it has melted she would fall into an infernal device and be torn to pieces.
-Harry Hole manages to save her, though at the price of suffering some mutilation himself.